mmichlin66/mmichlin66.github.io/mimcss/ref/stylesets.md

 }
 ```

 The `IVarTemplateStyleset` interface maps template names to the types, which can be used for defining custom CSS properties (a.k.a. variables).
-Normally, variables are defined using the names of the style properties and their type is determined by the type of this property in the `IBaseStyleset` interface.
+Normally, variables are defined using the names of the style properties and their type is determined by the type of this property in the `IStyleset` interface.
 Sometimes, however, there is a need to define variables of some other types, for which there is no suitable style property.
 The `IVarTemplateStyleset` interface provides many basic types and it can also be extended using the TypeScript's module augmentation.

 #### VarTemplateName Type